-Look into the child support laws in your state and learn what constitutes a substantial change in circumstances sufficient to warrant a child support modification.
+Look into the child support laws in your state and learn what constitutes a "substantial change in circumstances" sufficient to warrant a child support modification.
+Some jurisdictions add the terms "material" or "unforeseen" to this language to qualify the requirements for a modification.
 Consult a child support attorney in your area for guidance.

 Try to Reach an Agreement with the Other Parent

 See if the other parent will agree to modified child support payments.
-Of course, in many cases, agreement proves difficult.
-However, given the emotional and financial expense of litigating child support arrangements, starting the discussion with an eye on agreement is wise.
-Formal methods, such as mediation, are available to help parents reach agreement.
+Of course, in many cases, agreement can prove difficult.
+But given the emotional and financial expense of litigating child support, starting the discussion with an eye toward agreement is wise.

 Keep Making your Child Support Payments as Best You Can